bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 Vue.use(BootstrapVue)
 ```

-Importing individual SCSS files into your project will **not** share variable values and functions
+Do not import the individual SCSS files separately into your project,
-between files by default.
+because variables and functions will fail to be shared between files.

 For information on theming Bootstrap, check out the [Theming](/docs/reference/theming) reference
 section.